 Top 5 Tips to Effectively Manage a Remote Workforce

-Even before COVID-19 took the world by storm, giving everyone a “new normal,” remote work was already on the rise.
-Prior to the global pandemic a study by Upwork from their Future Workplace Report found that 5x the number of hiring managers expect more of their team to work remotely in the next 10-years.
+Even before COVID-19 took the world by storm, giving everyone a “new normal,” remote work was already on the rise in the labor market.
+Prior to the global pandemic, a study by Upwork from their Future Workplace Report found that 5x the number of hiring managers expect more of their team to work remotely in the next 10-years.
 Now, given the new state of the world, every company that can has been forced to rapidly adopt remote work as a means to continue business operations while slowing the spread of the virus.
 More remote work means more remote workforce management, and if a company is used to a traditional office environment, embracing and understanding remote workforce management can be a challenge.
 Poor technology, management, and policies can make or break your transition to remote work.
-Here, we’ll discuss 5 critical tips to effectively manage your team while working remotely.
+Here, we’ll discuss five critical tips to effectively manage your team while working remotely.

 1. Evaluate Support Systems and Fully Integrate Software Tools